iamsellek/alfred_git/README.md

 those stupid menial typing tasks for you.
 Why?
 Because you're freaking Batman and Batman doesn't have time to sit there cd-ing into 12 different repo directories and issuing a `git pull` in every single one of them.
-He's too busy out there punching...uh...bugs and...feature requests.
-In the face (this analogy is quickly falling apart).
+He's too busy out there punching...uh...bugs and...feature requests in the face (this analogy is quickly falling apart).
 So grab AlfredGit and say goodbye to spending 20% of your day typing git commands in 140 different repos like a pleb.
 This, guys.
 This is the future.

 # Installation

-I'd recommend holding off on this for right now, as I'm planning on gem-ifying this soon enough.
-Once that's done, an install will be as easy as typing `gem install alfred` or something similar.
-Pretty sure someone already took that gem name even though their app doesn't even compare and doesn't deserve the moniker.
+An install is as easy as typing `gem install alfred_git` on your command line (you need to have ruby installed).
+At that point, all you need to do to run the app is type `alfred_git`.

 # Use

 I've tried to make the command syntax as intuitive as possible.
-Essentially, you'll send in a few parameters (the exact number of parameters required changes based on what git command you need to run - you can't run a `git checkout` without a branch name, for instance) separated by spaces; the repos you want to work with *always* come last and will also be separated by spaces.
+Essentially, you'll send in a few parameters (the exact number of parameters required changes based on what git command you need to run - you can't run a `git checkout` without a branch name, for instance) separated by spaces; the important thing to remember is that repos you want to work with *always* be your last/last few parameters and will also be separated by spaces.
 Want to do all of the repos, but don't want to type them all out?
 Of course you do!
 Why else would you be using this app?
 Just run AlfredGit with the word 'all' as your last parameter.
+How does AlfredGit know your repos?
+You set them up when you first run the app!
+After installation, just run the app and it'll run you through the set up and explain along the way!

-AlfredGit comes packaged with the most common git commands built in, but also allows you to send custom commands!
-If your first parameter doesn't match any of the built-in commands, the first parameter itself will be the command that is run!
+AlfredGit comes packaged with the most common git commands built in.
+I'm working on getting custom commands to work with it as well, so you can send whatever command you'd like to however many branches you'd like in one fell swoop!
 Simple!
-If your custom command has a space in it, wrap it in quotes and send it as a string.
 Think another command warrants being on this list?
 Email me and I'll consider adding it!

 And with that, we come to the built-in commands.
 Here are the AlfredGit commands followed by a description of what they run.
 Most of these should be intuitive.